PatrickZhao1989/patrickzhao1989/README.md

 Welcome to my secret garden.
-I live in Melbourne.
-I am an experienced solution architect and technology consultant seeking best practices and most appropriate technologies to help my clients in their digital journey.
+I am a Melbourne based solution architect and consultant who is always trying to help my clients and stakeholders to remove the painpoint in their digital transformation journey.

-My interest in technology focuses on big data, machine learning and Azure.
+I'm specilised in Azure, Microservice, Data and DevOps.

-In my spare time, I enjoy swimming and cooking 😊
+In my spare time, I enjoy rock climibing, swimming and cooking 😊

 ---
 > ## 🚀 **Technologies I am good at**